 - a Writing Fellows program, housed in the Writing Center, would begin to place Fellows trained in peer-based tutoring into courses to support faculty and students in learning goals

 - a four-year study would begin Fall 2016, with the goal of reporting in 2020-21 on the effectiveness of the new writing requirement.

 The University Writing Advisory Council (UWAC) formed in Spring of 2016 to develop plans to implement the requirement.
 In collaboration with the Director of Curriculum and Assessment, the General Education Assessment Committee and the University General Education Committee, UWAC has developed the following assessment plan, to begin Fall 2016.
 See here for an infographic of the cohort study.

 - Fall 2016: identify a student cohort; collect writing samples from students in FSEM; assess.
 Update faculty.
 (JSEM samples also collected for contrast analysis)

 - Fall 2018: collect writing samples from the same students in JSEM; assess; compare to FSEM; plot a trajectory of student skill development over time.
 Update faculty.
 (FSEM samples also collected for contrast analysis)

 - Fall 2019: collect writing samples from the same students in their senior year; interview students for qualitative input into assessment process; assess and analyze collected samples and interviews; compile report; deliver to faculty.

 - Fall 2020: Close the loop: are Stetson faculty and students satisfied with student learning achievement of writing goals?
-What are the next steps in continued improvement?
+What are the next steps in continuous improvement?

 2013-14 Writing Assessment Results